 - 🚲 By bike – a bike makes things quicker and is a lot of fun.
 If your accommodation doesn’t include bicycles, ask them about renting one at an additional cost.
 Cruising around under the palms with the breeze blowing in your hair is one of the quintessential things to do in Caye Caulker, so be sure to rent a bike for at least one day!

-- 🛒 By golf cart – lots of accommodations have golf carts and if you’re lucky will collect you from the ferry with your luggage.
+- 🛒 By golf cart – lots of accommodations have golf carts, and if you’re lucky will collect you from the ferry with your luggage.
 Otherwise, there are golf cart taxis zooming around the island, and usually, some waiting at the ferry dock.
-Golf carts are available for rent from a number of places on the island.
+Golf carts are available for rent.
 They’re pretty expensive (upwards of $50 USD per day), and in our opinion, unnecessary.
 Although if you had kids or a bigger group, it might be worth considering.

 How long to stay